 Vung Tau areas

-Vung Tau areas famous with seafood and Khot cake.
-Typical coastal seafood dishes you should enjoy include snails grilled with onion grease, blood cockles stir-fried with garlic butter, mantis shrimp dish, steamed grouper with ginger served with vermicelli, add a plate of garlic fried rice, fried squid with fish sauce.
+Vung Tau is famous for its seafood and Khot cake.
+Typical coastal seafood dishes you should enjoy include grilled snails with onion grease, blood cockles stir-fried with garlic butter, a mantis shrimp dish, steamed grouper with ginger served with vermicelli, and a plate of garlic-fried rice and fried squid with fish sauce.
+In addition, many tourists think that going to Vung Tau without eating stingray hotpot means they have not been here.